SuperOffice/SDK-Doc/COM.IDatabase/Getting Started/Simple Searches.md

 title: Simple Searches
 ---

-We have made it easy to find Contacts, Persons and Projects using the [Find](SUPEROFFICEDBLib~SOFind.md) object.
+We have made it easy to find Contacts, Persons and Projects using the <see cref="SuperOffice.COM.SuperOfficeDB.SOFind">Find</see> object.
 Basically the different functions wrap a simple
 "select id where name like ’xxx%’"  SQL query.

 Set list = db.Find.ContactsByName("SuperOffice")